 There is no dearth of literature, of all hues and from many quarters, of the extent of the problem of politicization of the police in India.
 In August 1979, the National Police Commission stated that transfer and suspension are two weapons frequently used by the politician to bend the police officers down to his will.
 The Supreme Court has observed that frequent and arbitrary transfers, besides "demoralizing the police force" and "politicizing the personnel" constitute a practice that is "alien to the envisaged constitutional machinery".
 As a result, 'political control' of policing has eroded internal chains of command, obstructed police functioning, and ensured that responsibility for wrongdoing is hard to pin on any one body or individual.
-The 'business' of policing in India today revolves around partisanship, currying political party favours and interests, and influence peddling, entirely overshadowing the real duties of the police.
-The powers to transfer, appoint, and promote police officers are being exploited as weapons and rewards for compliance or not, and have come to represent something entirely different from the original intent of basic administration and healthy career growth.
-The current debate has also been hampered by calls for 'ultimate control by the people' on the one hand and police 'independence/autonomy' on the other.
-The dysfunctional Police-Executive relationship has paradoxically resulted in substantial political manipulation of the police and a police force with very few limits on its power.
+The

-&lt;sup>2 In the judgement of the Supreme Court of India, 1997, Writ Petition (Criminal) Nos.
+2 In the judgement of the Supreme Court of India, 1997, Writ Petition (Criminal) Nos.
 340-343 of 1993, popularly known as the Havala case

-&lt;sup>1 National Police Commission (1979), Second Report, page 24
+1 National Police Commission (1979), Second Report, page 24